DIY Audio Projects - Hi-Fi Audio Blog for Audiophiles

 Grado RA1 Headphone Amplifier

-A while back I got the headphone bug and purchased a pair of Grado SR80 headphones.
-I am very pleased with these headphones and consider them to be great bang for your buck.
-The Grado SR80 headphones have an impedance of 32 ohms, so I built a CMoy Headphone Amplifier in an Altoids mint tin to drive the demanding headphones.
+A while back I got the headphone bug and purchased a pair of Grado SR80 headphones [new model: SR80i].
+I am very pleased with the inexpensive ($99US) headphones which deliver great value.
+The Grado SR80 headphones have an impedance of 32 ohms, so I built a CMoy Headphone Amplifier in an Altoids mint tin to drive the somewhat demanding headphones.
 The results were surprisingly good, especially when you consider that one can easily build a CMoy Head Amp for about $20.
-The CMoy easily outperforms the built-in headphone amplifiers on my NAD C162 and NAD 1020 preamplifiers.
+The CMoy was a huge improvement to a portable media player and rivals the performance of the built-in headphone amplifiers on NAD C162 and NAD 1020 preamplifiers.

 While he found that the combo was not suitable for his daily commute, he was in love with the amazing sound quality and decided to spoil himself.
 He purchased a pair of Grado SR225 headphones and a Grado RA1 headphone amplifier for use at home.